Moscow–Saint Petersburg motorway: Construction

 In December 2017, Avtodor completed and opened traffic on the 208 km to 258 km section of the motorway, which would bypass the city of Torzhok in Tver Oblast.
 This section would connect to the Vyshny Volochyok bypass section.
 In June 2018, the Vyshny Volochyok–Myasnoy Bor (334 km to 543 km) section was completed and opened.
 Starting at Vyshny Volochyok, the M11 would go through Novgorod Oblast and pass by cities such as Bologoye, Okulovka, and Borovichi and finally end at the town of Myasnoy Bor, which is less than 35 km away from Veliky Novgorod.
 On 1 September 2018, the Solnechnogorsk–Klin (58 km to 97 km) section was completed and opened.
 3 days later on 4 September, the Russian Ministry of Transport announced that the M11 would be completed and open for traffic in 2019.
 A connection between the eastern end of the M11 and Dmitrovskoye Highway in Moscow was completed and opened a day later on 5 September.

 In July 2019, Avtodor completed and opened traffic on the Klin–Tver (97 km to 149 km) section of the motorway, which would reduce travel time from Tver to Moscow and vice versa, as well as relieve Klin and the surrounding areas of traffic.
 A few months later, Avtodor completed the Myasnoy Bor–Tosno section (543 km to 646 km), having the motorway interchange with the A-120 highway in Tosno.

 In November 2019, the press service of Rostekhnadzor's Northwest Department announced that construction of the motorway on sections done by Two Capitals Highway LLC is completed with the completion of the Tosno–Saint Petersburg (646 km to 684 km) section.
-Despite this, at the same time, beginning of construction of the Tver bypass section (149 km–208 km) has been postponed to an indefinite date, so riders on the M11 motorway have to take the M10 highway in Tver as a detour.
+The last section of the highway was completed on 16th July, 2024 and inaugurated by President Vladimir Putin.